ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 preprocessing step for accurate brain mapping.
 We developed similar functionality for T2-weighted mouse brains.
 This network uses a conventional U-net architecture [@Falk:2019aa] and, in ANTsPyNet, this functionality is available in the program ``antspynet.mouse_brain_extraction(...)``.
 For the two-shot T2-weighted brain extraction network, two brain templates were generated along with their masks.
 One of the templates was generated from orthogonal multi-plane, high resolution data [@Reshetnikov2021] which were combined to synthesize isotropic volumetric data using the B-spline fitting algorithm [@Tustison:2006aa].
-This algorithm is encapsulated in ``ants.fit_bspline_object_to_scattered_data(...)`` where the input is the set of voxel intensity values and associated physical location.
+This algorithm is encapsulated in ``ants.fit_bspline_object_to_scattered_data(...)`` where the input is the set of voxel intensity values and each associated physical location.
 Since each point can be assigned a confidence weight, we use the normalized gradient value to more heavily weight edge regions.
 Although both template/mask pairs are available in the GitHub repository associated with this work, the synthesized